 The PA manager shall ensure that a qualification programme is defined, approved and maintained by the relevant organization.

-Requirement for the qualification programme are addressed in ECSS-Q-ST-20, ECSS-Q-ST-60, ECSS-Q-ST-70, ECSS-E-ST-10-02 and ECSS-E-ST-10-03.
+Requirement for the qualification programme are addressed in ECSS-Q-ST-20, ECSS-Q-ST-60, ECSS-Q-ST-70, ECSS-Q-ST-80, ECSS-E-ST-10-02 and ECSS-E-ST-10-03.

 The PA manager shall ensure that the qualification programme is implemented and the qualification results are recorded, evaluated and documented.